Walkers more likely hit by SUVs, pickups than cars, study finds - NewsBreak

 “The link between these vehicle types and certain common pedestrian crashes points to another way that the increase in SUVs on the roads might be changing the crash picture,” said Jessica Cicchino, a study author and vice president of research for the institute.

-Although the study mentioned previous research showing blind spots caused by the “A-pillars” between the windshield and the cabin, the authors said more study is needed to link the blind spots to the increased deaths.Video shows kids survive being struck in busy intersection
+Although the study mentioned previous research showing blind spots caused by the “A-pillars” between the windshield and the cabin, the authors said more study is needed to link the blind spots to the increased deaths.Loudon County teen survives rollover crash into creek

 In 2020, the last year for which complete statistics are available, 6,519 pedestrians were killed in the U.S., according to government data.
 That’s up 59% since 2009, and a 4% increase from 2019, the National Highway Traffic Safety Administration said.